 When you run a blog, choosing the right color scheme for your site can be crucial.
-A pleasing color scheme can draw users in, while choosing one that is dull or overwhelming may cause visitors to leave your site instead.
+A complementary color scheme can draw users in, while choosing one that is dull or overwhelming may cause visitors to leave your site instead.

 Fortunately, picking out a harmonious set of colors for your blog isn't that hard.
 You'll just need to know what to consider along the way.
 That includes researching which colors your target demographics are likely to prefer, and learning about the basics of accessibility.